Sustainable use and procurement of fishery resourcess

 We believe that respecting human rights is an important element of doing business around the world.
 In order to address IUU and human rights issues in the tuna supply chain and to realize a responsible supply chain, we will work with various stakeholders, including suppliers, in accordance with the policies of Mitsubishi Corporation, our shareholder, and take steps to resolve the issues.

-Human Rights Policy (from Mitsubishi Corporation corporate website)
+Human Rights: Policy (from Mitsubishi Corporation website)

 C) Initiatives based on these guidelines